Amari Cooper: 2019 season

 On July 1, 2019, Cooper stated, "I think the change of scenery was really necessary, I really, honestly, don't think if I would've stayed with the Raiders last season that I would've been able to flourish and reach some heights that I was able to reach as a Cowboy.
 So, it was definitely necessary."

-During the season opener against the New York Giants, Cooper caught six passes for 106 yards and a touchdown as the Cowboys won by a score of 35–17.
+During the season opener against the New York Giants, Cooper had six receptions for 106 yards and a touchdown in the 35–17 victory.
 During Week 5, Cooper caught 11 passes for a career-high 226 yards and a touchdown as the Cowboys lost to the Green Bay Packers by a score of 34–24.
-During Week 10 against the Minnesota Vikings, he caught 11 passes for 147 yards and a touchdown as the Cowboys lost by a score of 28–24.
+During Week 10 against the Minnesota Vikings, he recorded 11 receptions for 147 yards and a touchdown in the 28–24 loss.
 During Week 14 against the Chicago Bears on Thursday Night Football, Cooper caught six passes for 83 yards and a touchdown in the 31–24 road loss.
 During the game, he reached 1,000 receiving yards on the season.
 He was named to his fourth career Pro Bowl for his performance in 2019.

 Cooper finished the 2019 season with 79 receptions for a career-high 1,189 yards and eight touchdowns in 16 games and starts.
 He was ranked 49th by his fellow players on the NFL Top 100 Players of 2020.